Ebazhanov/linkedin-skill-assessments-quizzes/it-operations/it-operations-quiz.md

 - [ ] serial attached storage device
 - [ ] SCSI drive

 #### Q18.
-A Bluetooth peripheral is prompting for a passcode to complete the pairing/connection process.
-What is the peripheral, most likely?
+Which peripheral is most likely to require entering a Bluetooth pairing passcode?

+- [x] A. Keyboard
-- [ ] keyboard
+- [ ] B. Mouse
-- [x] all of these answers
-- [ ] mouse
+- [ ] C. Headset
-- [ ] headset
+- [ ] D. Printer

+> _Explanation:_ Many Bluetooth keyboards (especially older or “legacy” models) require entering a pairing/passcode during initial pairing.
+Mice and headsets can require pairing too, but keyboards historically + most commonly use a numeric pairing code.
+This question is somewhat hardware-dependent — see PR discussion for edge-cases and references.

+---

 #### Q19.
 Walt's computer is several years old and he wants to ensure that the system works until he gets a replacement.
 What should he do first?